 If you thought reseller hosting sounds like a lot of work, affiliate marketing might be a better choice for you.
 As an affiliate of a web hosting company, you will be able to refer your customers to an existing web hosting company and earn a commission for each sale you bring them.
 In short, affiliate marketing can be considered a hybrid between a sales and marketing role, whereas reseller hosting you’re the CEO.

 The setup process is much more simplified when compared to a reseller package, at most you would need to signup to a web hosting affiliate program at which point you will be given a unique link.
-That link will be the identifier between your customers and your affiliate account ensuring you are properly credited for each sale you refer.
+That link will be the identifier between your customers and your affiliate account ensuring you are properly credited for each sale you refer to.

 Advantages of Affiliate Marketing

-- Easy to Start – As an affiliate, there is no need to setup a website and there is no package to order.
+- Easy to Start – As an affiliate, there is no need to set up a website and there is no package to order.
 You would simply register for an affiliate account and share a unique link with your audience.

 - Reduced Responsibility – As an affiliate, you essentially hand off the hosting relationship to the company you are referring the customer to.
-This means they are responsible for everything from servers, support, packages and pricing and more.
+This means they are responsible for everything from servers, support, packages and pricing, and more.

 - Significant Revenue Upfront – Web hosting companies typically pay in the range of $50 – $100 per sale.
 With packages starting as low as $3.95/mo, the web hosting company is making an investment to you for that customer.